Last Updated on September 28, 2023

 Distance: a 30-minute walk along the Seine

-World renown for its collection of Impressionist and Post-impressionist paintings, it has works by Renoir, Monet, Van Gogh, Manet, Degas, and Cézanne.
-You can also skip the line at the d’Orsay and have a private tour of its famous Impressionist collection.
+World-renowned for its collection of Impressionist and Post-impressionist paintings, it has works by Renoir, Monet, Van Gogh, Manet, Degas, and Cézanne.

 Musee d’Orsay